-Why didn't my parents, my teachers, ANYONE do something?
+Why didn't my parents, my teachers — ANYONE — do something?

-Because someone should have noticed.
-Because what happened wasn't okay.
+Yes, anger is a part of the ADHD grief experience, and it’s 100% valid.
+Because someone should have noticed these things.
+Because what happened to you wasn't okay.
 Because it didn't have to be like this.
-You deserved better.

-You spend ages looking for that panacea.
-That ADHD fix.
+You spend ages looking for that panacea — that ADHD fix.
 That thing that would make you normal, like everyone else.

-But... it doesn’t exist.
+But it doesn’t exist.

+Because you're not broken.
+You're just different.
 You have a neurodivergent brain.
-And sure, that brain doesn't always work with the rules and structures of a (neurotypical) society, which can be an isolating and painful experience.
+And sure — that brain doesn't always follow the rules of our neurotypical society we’ve been forced into, and that can be an isolating and painful experience.

 Who you are isn't in need of fixing.

 It's finally time to thrive by embracing your ADHD self fully.
-It's been a long time coming.